A SPIRITUAL PRACTICE FOR YOUR PACE, IN YOUR SPACE

 Less historical.
 More intuitive.

-If you are one who is looking to place sacred goggles upon your face each morning, this experience is for you!
+If you are one who is looking to place sacred goggles upon your eyes each morning, this experience is for you!
 If you are one who loves to dabble at the threshold of creativity and the sacred, this may bring fresh views to your steps.
 If you are on board to playfully engage the Divine, I’d love your presence.
 If you are one who needs a bit of a boost in your day to day to SEE where the Divine is at work, then come along!

 Spiritual practice doesn’t have to be a drag, and with the delight of whimsy and color, I plan to bring you a fun prayerful experience that will tap your senses and ignite your inner spark.